Movers and SHAKERS

 The next scheduled FOMC meeting is July 27-28.
 By then we will have seen another round of CPI numbers from which to gauge.
 We’ll also have a more solid idea of what the final infrastructure spending plan will be comprised of.
 The magnitude of the money flowing out of Washington to fund projects will help raise profits within the affected industries and make winners out of some companies.

 The three broader stock market indices we report on, (S&P 500, Nasdaq 100, and Russell 2000) were positive during June.
 The S&P 500 gained 1.60%, the Russell 2000 rose 1.02% and Nasdaq 100, which had lost 1.62% in May, was the top performer at 5.69% for the month.
-Throughout June, the Russell 2000, along with the other FTSE Russell Indexes garnered a great deal of attention as Friday, June 25th was the last day of the old mix of securities making up the index - they reopened on Monday with a reconstitution that lifted the minimum needed capitilaization to be included significantly.
-This was the mathematical outcome based on their guidelines applied to a stock market that experienced significant gains.
+Throughout June, the Russell 2000, along with the other FTSE Russell Indexes garnered a great deal of attention as Friday, June 25th was the last day of the old mix of securities making up the index - they reopened on Monday with a reconstitution that significantly lifted the minimum needed capitalization to be included.
+This was the mathematical outcome based on their guidelines applied to a stock market that experienced significant gains over the previous 12 months.

 Viewing the indices from a year-to-date or six-month perspective, all three are well above their historical average pace.
 The top performer is the Russell 2000 small-cap stock index.
 Over six months, this measure of smaller companies increased by 18.94%%.
 The S&P 500, which measures a broad base of large-cap companies, was up 16.13% for the half-year period.
 And the Nasdaq 100, which was the overall outperformer for much of 2020, lags the other two indices with a still-respectable 14.65% increase.